Verifying the output of quantum optimizers with ground-state energy lower bounds: Verifying the solution of a quantum annealer

 We used a D-Wave 2000Q quantum annealer with 2040 functional qubits.
 The chip had 8 faulty qubits and the corresponding couplings were removed from a full-yield $16\times 16$ Chimera graph.
 We used the virtual full-yield Chimera graph abstraction to ensure consistent embeddings and improve the quality of the results.
 The coupling strengths were automatically scaled to the interval $[-1, 1]$, and the logical qubits used a coupling strength of $-2$ to hold a chain of physical spins together.
 The minor embedding was a heuristic method, yielding a chain length of $7$.
 We also tried chains up to length $22$, without significant change in the results, showing that the scaling in the couplings ensures that the chains do not break.
 For each data point, we sampled a thousand data points and chose the one with the lowest energy as the optimum.
 This takes constant time irrespective of the values set, in the range of milliseconds.
 The flux bias of the qubits was not offset.

 Both the quantum annealer and the CBB simulation were done for the same disorder realizations (the disorder in the annealer is fully programmable) to obtain directly comparable results.
-We observe that for most disorder realizations, we can verify by CBB that the quantum annealer is able to find the exact ground state energy.
-This is true even for intermediate disorder strength, where the ground state spin pattern shows macroscopic islands of aligned spins whose precise shape and positions depends non-trivially on the disorder realization around $\sigma=1.5$.
+We observe that there are indeed some cases in which even after 1000 repetitions, the lowest energy found by the quantum annealer is still higher than the exact value computed by CBB.
+Here, the optimal spin configuration found by the quantum annealer typically differs markedly from the the output of our method, which detects that the quantum device probably got stuck in a local minimum.
+Interestingly, our method is also able to certify that, for some disorder realizations, the quantum annealer is able to find the exact ground-state energy.
 It does that typically in a very short time.
-However, there are also cases, in which, even after 1000 repetitions, the lowest energy found by the quantum annealer is still higher than the exact value computed with CBB.
-Here, the optimal spin configuration found by the quantum annealer typically differs markedly from the true ground state, which shows that it gets stuck in local minima and emphasizes the importance for exact methods such as CBB for comparison and benchmarking.
-We summarize results of simulations in this interesting regime of intermediate disorder strength in Figure~\ref{fig:dwaveresults}.
+This is true even for intermediate disorder strengths, around $\sigma=1.5$, where the ground-state spin pattern shows macroscopic islands of aligned spins whose precise shape and positions depend non-trivially on the disorder realization, see Fig.~\ref{fig:dwaveresults}.
+Verifying that the annealer did reach the correct solution is impossible with standard variational approaches used so far and clearly demonstrates the relevance of the introduced CBB method for the benchmarking of quantum optimizers.